rumagoso/worldview-belief-system-card/rfc-001-wbsc.md

    - How to handle group vs. individual considerations

 6. **Cultural & Value Pluralism**
+   - Training bis acknoledgement
+   - Value dimensions: individual/collective balance, authority relationships, uncertainty comfort
-   - How the system handles conflicting cultural values
+   - How it handles cultural conflicts, and how it actively mitigates cultural and value issues
-   - Default assumptions about "universal" vs. relative values

 7. **Uncertainty & Limitations**
    - How the system communicates its own limitations